skuubydooby/Apollo/README.md

 ### [HTTP Profile](https://github.com/MythicC2Profiles/http)

 The HTTP profile calls back to the Mythic server over the basic, non-dynamic profile.
-When selecting options to be stamped into Apollo at compile time, all options are respected with the exception of those parameters relating to GET requests.
+When selecting options to be stamped into Jelly at compile time, all options are respected with the exception of those parameters relating to GET requests.

 ### [SMB Profile](https://github.com/MythicC2Profiles/smb)